rockkingjy/OpenTracker/readme.md

 </p>

 # What is OpenTracker?
-OpenTracker is a open sourced repository for Visual Tracking.
+OpenTracker is an open sourced repository for Visual Tracking.
 It's written in C++, high speed, easy to use, and easy to be implemented in embedded system.
 ```diff
 - AND this is not only boring Codes,
 + It also has Maths and Implement Notes!